 Missing Numbers is about the data that the government should collect and measure in the UK, but doesn't.
+It is a project of the Centre for Public Data.

 There are many great blogs and books about how to use data responsibly, choose appropriate statistics and build clear visualisations.
 There are also plenty about opening up data.